 (b) otherwise — not later than 28 days after the Council becomes aware that an advertisement is required or allowed in respect of the matter.

 Notes

-1 This is a compilation of the Heritage Regulations 2019.
-The following table contains information about those regulations.
+This is a compilation of the Heritage Regulations 2019 and includes amendments made by other written laws.
+For provisions that have come into operation see the compilation table.

 Compilation table